camlab-bioml/margo/docsrc/source/index.rst

 .. * :ref:`modindex`
 .. * :ref:`search`

-Mentor is a tool that generates yaml cell type marker which maps cell types to gene expression from csv gene expression files.
+Margo is a tool that generates yaml cell type marker which maps cell types to gene expression from csv gene expression files.

 --------------